- About SIGCIS

 A collection of articles, written by the participants, on the origins of the world's first administrative computer (a London tea shop company), its commercialization as a spin-off company (LEO Computers) and its fate.

-Martin Campbell-Kelly, ICL: A Technical and Business History (New York, 1989).
+ICL: A Technical and Business History (1989), by Martin Campbell-Kelly

 The main history of the pre-computer office machine industry.
 Charts the shifting fortune of adding machine, typewriter, bookkeeping machine companies - full of facts and figures.
 Argument is that computer business evolved out of existing office machine industry.